What is a Dog Breeder?

 What does a Dog Breeder do?

 Dog breeding starts well before any puppies are born.
-The breeder must make sure that the bitch (the female) and the stud (the male) are in pristine health and condition for breeding.
+The breeder must make sure that the female and male are in pristine health and condition for breeding.
 This involves several kinds of testing:

 Conformation testing ensures that the dogs meet the physical requirements for the breed.
 This includes structure and appearance as defined by the dog’s breed.